Dr. Le's Chiropractic & Wellness, L.L.C. Offers Treatment with Relaxing Effects

 CONTACT Dr. Le's Chiropractic & Wellness, L.L.C.

-Listen to this PODCAST with Dr. James Cox on The Back Doctors Podcast with Dr. Michael Johnson as he explains how chiropractic and The Cox® Technic System of Spinal Pain Management may well attune parasympathetic and sympathetic and pain responses in the body.
+Listen to this PODCAST with Dr. James Cox on The Back Doctors Podcast with Dr. Michael Johnson as he explains how chiropractic and The Cox® Technic System of Spinal Pain Management may well address parasympathetic and sympathetic and pain responses in the body.

-Make your next Auburn chiropractic appointment soon.
+Make your next Auburn chiropractic appointment now.
 Your neck and shoulders and upper back will be grateful for the attention as will your decreased pain and heart rate and blood pressure after a gentle Auburn spinal manipulation session.